Identity and safety

 During any procedure involving gametes or embryos there are written identifiers as well as a witnessing process.
 Examples of procedures that involve witnesses would include inseminations, donor inseminations, egg manipulation, ICSI, and embryo transfers.
 Procedure request forms, patient identifiers, and isolation of materials are examples of the things the witness is responsible for watching.
 The witness then signs the verification forms confirming no mistakes have been made.

 Each patient is given a unique color code which is included along with the patient name on everything that comes into contact with the gametes or embryos.
 All material is maintained in containment trays that are unique to each patient.
 Embryos are housed in incubators that have chambers that can be dedicated to each patient.
 During embryo transfers, one of the staff visually and physically ensures the path is clear for the person transporting embryos.
 Access to the lab is strictly limited.

 The clinic was built with a telephone monitoring system that measures temperatures, gas mixtures, and function of laboratory equipment.
-This alarm will call the clinic and lab personnel in the event of any abnormality.
+Additional laboratory monitoring services include equipment monitoring and video surveillance of the lab are utilized to provide additional levels of security and are capable of electronically notifying staff.
+Alarm systems will call the clinic and lab personnel in the event of any abnormality.
 The building is also equipped with a monitored security and fire alarm system.
 Locked doors on the embryology laboratory further limit access to the lab.
-In the event of a power failure we have a diesel generator on an automatic transfer switch which is capable of maintaining the lab for an extended period of time without intervention.
+In the event of a power failure we have a sophisticated battery backup system and diesel generator on an automatic transfer switch.
+Both systems provide redundant power supplies and are capable of maintaining the lab for an extended period of time without intervention.
 The generator can be refueled during operation which means uninterrupted power can be supplied until the regular electrical service can be restored.

 If you have any questions about our safety procedures or equipment please do not hesitate to ask.